 - 1 Tablespoon raw honey (omit for Whole30)

 - Place grated carrots in large bowl.

 - Pour dressing over carrots.
-Add raisins and parsley.
+Add pineapple, raisins and parsley.
 Toss to coat thoroughly.

 - Serve, garnished with additional raisins and parsley, or refrigerate until needed.

 Such a pretty recipe.
 I enjoy carrot salads but have never tried a manna dressing and didn’t know manna was coconut butter…I’ve said it before and I guess I am saying it again, I ALWAYS learn something new from your posts!